Visiting the Alhambra in Granada is a very special experience.

 Throughout this Moorish palace complex, the simplest of materials – brick, wood, plaster and clay – are transformed into sensual pieces of architecture.
 The use of space, light, water and decoration is nothing short of magical.

-Make the most of your visit to this UNESCO-listed site with my essential tips for visiting the Alhambra.
+Discover the best way to visit this UNESCO-listed site with my essential tips for visiting the Alhambra Palace.
 From buying tickets to the best things to see, I’ve got you covered.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.